lanl/benchmarks/doc/sphinx/03_vibe/vibe.rst

 ``parthenon/mesh/nx1`` must be evenly divisible by ``parthenon/meshblock/nx1`` and the same for the other dimensions.
 Smaller meshblock sizes mean finer granularity and a problem that can be broken up accross more cores.
 However, each meshblock carries with it some overhead, so smaller meshblock sizes may hinder performance.

-The results presented here use 64, 128, and 160 for  memory footprints of 20%, 40%, and 60% footprints respectively.
-These problem sizes are run with 4, 8, 18, 26, and 36 processes on a single node without threading.
+The results presented here use 128 and 160 for  memory footprints of approximate 40%, and 60%  respectively.
+These problem sizes are run with  8, 32, 56, 88, and 112 processes on a single node without threading.

 Results from Parthenon are provided on the following systems: